 According to a recent study on jury verdicts, the median compensatory damages award for personal injury trials in New York is $287,628.
 This median award dwarfs the nationwide median of $34,550.

 Why Are New York Personal Injury Verdicts Are So High?

 New York has favorable juries, particularly in its urban areas.
-But the reality is that this number is distorted by the lack of smaller and midsized car accident lawsuits.
+But the reality is that the need for smaller and mid-sized car accident lawsuits distorts this number.
 Under New York’s no-fault law, an insurance company is required to pay drivers, passengers, and pedestrians up to $50,000.00 for their legitimate economic and medical losses but does not provide for pain and suffering.

 - Get settlement value statistics for New York car accident cases

 - Mass torts to watch in 2023

 Below, I summarize recent reported settlements and verdicts in New York auto accident cases.
 These cases should be used only for informational purposes and not as a guarantee of your settlement payout.
 But while they cannot calculate the settlement amount of your case, these stores are a tool to understand compensation values in personal injury cases better.